space-wizards/docs/src/en/general-development/setup/git-for-the-ss14-developer.md

 Now that you've verified that all of these changes look good, you must _stage_ your changed in Git.
 The staging area acts as a holding area for changes to make sure that what we are commiting is what we want to commit.

-This helps you catch mistakes like acidentally committing submodules, which doesn't end well.
+This helps you catch mistakes like accidentally committing submodules, which doesn't end well.

 Once you've _staged_ your changes, it's time to make a commit.
-It's highly recommended to be detailed in the message that you are providing with the commit as reviewers and others reading your code can gain guideance from it.
+It's highly recommended to be detailed in the message that you are providing with the commit as reviewers and others reading your code can gain guidance from it.

 ```admonish info title="TortoiseGit Directions" collapsible=true
 1. Right click on the directory that holds your repository.